RahafJ96/reading-notes/401/read05.md

 ### [Big O :](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/big_oh.html)

-- Is the way to calculate how efficent an algorithm is .
+- Is the way to calculate how efficient an algorithm is .

-- It's used to determine how effictive an algorithm is in the terms of time and space .
+- It’s used to determine how effective an algorithm is in the terms of time and space .

-- Big O referes to an order and n refers to number of elements in the algorithm .
+- `Big O` referees to an order and n refers to number of elements in the algorithm .